-Why You Shouldn’t Eat Ham This Holiday Season (Or Any Other Time of Year)
+7 Reasons Why You Should Avoid Ham This Holiday Season

 Regardless of what you celebrate (or don’t celebrate), the holidays are a time of togetherness, kindness, family, and friends.
 So why is the centerpiece of a holiday meal often that of a dead animal?
 Tradition is no reason to harm someone, so let’s take a moment to consider the reasons why we should leave ham off our plates this year.